DBAPI User Guide

 Request Test Button

-• Click the send request button to initiate a request.
-If there are parameters, they need to be filled in
+• Click the send request button to request the API.
+If there are parameters, please fill in the parameters

 Request Test